 The 'Report Sensor Status' button will show which trackables are contained within this project, and also the current levels of infra-red light for each of the cameras.

-Note that Stradwin has been compiled against Tracking Tools v2.5.2, and we recommend you install that specific version for the driver to function correctly.
+Note that Stradwin has been compiled against Motive v1.7.1, and we recommend you install that specific version for the driver to function correctly.

-The right hand section provides controls for manually estimating frame positions for data sets which have been recorded without a position sensor.
+The right hand section provides controls for manually estimating frame positions for data sets which have been recorded without a position sensor, or for image sequences which have been loaded with no corresponding positions.
 It is possible to create data sets where the probe has been translated along any of the three principal axes, and/or rotated about any of the three principal axes.
 As these controls change, the 3D visualisation windows update automatically, so you can see the effect that these positions and orientations have on the data.

 Note that it is only possible to enter manual positions for a data set which does not already have measured positions.